Dior Fall/Winter 2026 Look1

 Luxury houses must balance craft credibility with product conversion.
 Fall 2026 achieves that balance.

 The showpieces — petal skirts, sculptural florals — reinforce brand image.
-The tailoring reinforces revenue stability.
+The tailoring carries revenue stability.
+Both functions happen on the same runway, structured in parallel.

 Dior Fall/Winter 2026 Look 64